 I remember racking my brain trying to come up with creative ideas to impress a girl.
 Heck, I did some pretty ridiculous things just to ask some girls out.

 My ideas never endangered anyone.
 You might have even appreciated some of my past stunts.
-However, there’s something I and our test-driving first dater have in common.
-We were focused on impressing our date and I’m afraid all the attention to that objective revealed a critical confusion about what makes relationships work.
+However, there’s something I had in common with our test-driving-first-dater.
+We were both focused on impressing our date and I’m afraid all the attention to that objective revealed a critical confusion about what makes relationships work.

 You can’t blame us, because screenwriters show us over and over again how “true love” begins with some insane stunt that somehow winds up working in the end!
 The girl catches the guy’s eye or the guy win’s the girls respect.
 And the rest is [Hollywood] history.
 But…

 Any performer knows that first impressions aren’t enough.
 If you’re going to keep your audience you have to keep ratcheting up the “WOW’ factor.

 The stuntman needs to become more death-defying, the magician more mystifying, and the comedian more.
 Ahhhhhh.
 Side-splittifying?